openpd-dev/openpd/docs/src/tutorials/howto_useunit/main.rst

 -------------------------
 .. note::

     The definition of constants is different from other units.
-The constants always have the ``quantity.relative_value=1`` and ``quantity.value`` corresponds to the real value of their definition, as we treat them as the criterion of the corresponding dimension.
-As the existence of such dimension is used as a unit converter, such as :math:`Energy/Temperature`, the constants themselves are better choices for the criterions than the simple operation of SI units.
+The constants always have the ``quantity.relative_value=1`` as we treat them as the criterion in their dimension instead of the simple operation of SI units.
+And ``quantity.value`` corresponds to the real value of their definition

 **Input**: